-Zhao et al. (2022) note that the CPE is equivalent to the inverse of the square-rooted variance ratio (Schluter, 1984), a commonly used measure of synchrony/asynchrony in the ecological literature.
+Zhao et al. (2022) noted that the CPE is equivalent to the inverse of the square-rooted variance ratio (Schluter, 1984), a commonly used measure of synchrony/asynchrony in the ecological literature.
 CPEHarvest>1 indicates greater portfolio harvest stability than what would be expected if species harvests fluctuated independently of one another.
 We partitioned ϕSpecies identically to ϕHarvest (Table 1).

 We used piecewise structural equation models (SEMs) to relate asynchrony and stability indices across ecosystem and fishery systems (Lefcheck, 2016).
 Within each SEM, we evaluated sub-models for residual independence, normality, and homogeneity of variances.
 When residual autocorrelation was present, we modeled residual error as an AR(1) process using generalized least squares (Pinheiro et al., 2017).
 All stability and asynchrony indices were log-transformed prior to fitting models relating these indices across systems given their multiplicative relationships within-systems.
 To provide context to these results, we used linear models to model interannual trends in population and harvest dynamics and generalized least squares models with varying error structures to account for residual autocorrelation when evident.